mono/website/community/google-summer-of-code/projects.md

 `System.IO.FileStream` is the main class that allow users to read and write to files, pipes and consoles.
 It's a core component of Mono and the .NET platform.
 Its quality and reliability is key to a stable and fast development platform.

-The goal is to replace our BCL implementation of `System.IO.FileStream` (https://github.com/mono/mono/blob/master/mcs/class/corlib/System.IO/FileStream.cs), with the CoreFX one (https://github.com/dotnet/corefx/blob/master/src/System.IO.FileSystem/src/System/IO/FileStream.cs).
+The goal is to replace our BCL implementation of [`System.IO.FileStream`](https://github.com/mono/mono/blob/master/mcs/class/corlib/System.IO/FileStream.cs), with the [CoreFX one](https://github.com/dotnet/corefx/blob/master/src/System.IO.FileSystem/src/System/IO/FileStream.cs).
 This would allow us to get closer to .NET Core code quality and behaviour.

-All changes made to adapt `System.IO.FileStream` to Mono would then be upstreamed to the .NET foundation CoreFx repo (https://github.com/dotnet/corefx)
+All changes made to adapt `System.IO.FileStream` to Mono would then be upstreamed to the .NET foundation [CoreFx repo](https://github.com/dotnet/corefx)

 **Deliverables**: Integrate `FileStream` from CoreFX into Mono and upstream any necessary changes.